Diadema380/BIOL-653_DeFilippo-John/README.md

 **# BIOL-653_DeFilippo-John**

-_Created a new repository on the command line"_
+_Create a new repository on the command line_

 --echo "# BIOL-653_DeFilippo-John" >> README.md
 --git init